wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 * Define moderators and rolls.
 * Archive your chat, Save log of your chat history.
 * Chat in 30 languages.
-* Offline Mode
+* new - Offline Mode
 * new - Delete single messages
-* new - floot control
+* new - flood control
 </pre>

 <pre>